brentmcconnell/brentmcconnell.github.io/_posts/2021-03-18-autoshutdown.md

 We did quite a bit in this post and we are only half way there.
 But the rest is pretty easy and we'll take that up in the next post.
 For those of you paying attention you'll notice that the webhook doesn't have any security on it.
-This means that someone who determines you URI could also stop from VM.
-Not what you want.
+This means that someone who determines you URI could also stop your VM... not what you want.
 The [documentation above](https://docs.microsoft.com/en-us/azure/automation/automation-webhooks#web hook-security) touches on this so I'm going to reference here gain.
-It's not atoo hard you'll just need to include some logic in your runbook to ensure it's being called from your webhook.
+It's not too hard you'll just need to include some logic in your runbook to ensure it's being called from your webhook.